jawahar-shazab/docs/docs/api.md

 GET /v1/cameras/capture/:cameraId
 ```

-Captures an image from a specific camera.
+This API captures an image from a specific camera, identified by `cameraId`.
+It is used to retrieve a snapshot for live monitoring or analysis purposes.

 #### 4.Create Camera by Site